 A. Single Operator categories: For all single operator categories, only one person (the operator) can contribute to the final score during the official contest period.

-QSO alerting assistance of any kind (this includes, but is not limited to, packet, local or remote Skimmer and/or Skimmer like technology, Internet) places the entrant in the Single Operator Assisted category.
+QSO alerting assistance of any kind (this includes, but is not limited to, According to available reports, it will operate on ISS PCSAT2 in conjunction with other modes such as phono, local or remote Skimmer and/or Skimmer like technology, Internet) places the entrant in the Single Operator Assisted category.

 1. Single Operator High (All Band or Single Band): One person.
 One signal at any one time.
 QSO alerting assistance of any kind is not allowed.
 Selfspotting or asking to be spotted is not allowed.
 Total output power per band must not exceed 1500 watts or the output power regulations of the country in which the entrant is operating, whichever is less.